-Join Richard Harrington for an in-depth discussion in this video The Creative Cloud connection, part of Creating High-Dynamic Range (HDR) Photos with Lightroom.
+Join Richard Harrington for an in-depth discussion in this video The Creative Cloud connection, part of Lightroom: Creating High-Dynamic Range (HDR) Photos.

 - Depending upon how you're using Lightroom, you may have access to the Adobe Creative Cloud.
 If you're a subscriber to the Adobe Creative Cloud photography plan, which is approximately $10 a month, U.S., you get access to both Photoshop and Lightroom.
 Always the current versions.
 If you are a full Adobe Creative Cloud customer, where you use all of the other apps, such as the page layout apps, the graphic design apps, or the video apps, you're gonna have all of these in your toolbox.
 And there exists a connection between the two programs.
 First off, let me show you how to check if you have access.

 If you're using Lightroom and you choose About Lightroom, if you're using the CC version, in other words the subscription model, you'll likely have access to Photoshop.
 You may also have this if you've just purchased both applications in the past.
 Another way to check is to access the Creative Cloud application.
 Go to your Applications folder, and locate the Creative Cloud app.
 And you can launch it.
 And you'll see a list of all of the available applications.

 You can go to the applications there and see what you have installed.
 Notice, mine are currently up to date, but if there were any additional applications available, or other things that you wanted to install that were options, you'll find them listed below in the Find new apps section.
 This will allow you to keep multiple versions of applications installed, and to keep things up to date.
 Remember, if needed, you can choose to see previous versions of software.
 Simply scroll all the way to this application here, and if you click on Filters & Versions, you can see previous versions of the tools.